 That’s okay though, because the focus at this point shouldn’t yet be to profit or expand.

-Before all that happens, your goal is to build product awareness and accelerate customer acquisition.
+Before all that happens, your goal is to build brand and product awareness and accelerate customer acquisition.
 Make your app discoverable on the app stores, get optimized on search engines, market your services with ads, or build relationships with your customers on social media.
 All these are investments that will pay off in the next phase.

 Stage 2: Growth